-With hailstones and cold rain hitting my face at the helm while the tow boat dragged Meander at speeds she had never seen before, I knew I would be facing a big repair bill when we landed.
-What I didn’t know was that where we were headed would turn out to be one of the most charming towns on the ICW—Georgetown, South Carolina.
-And it’s dog-friendly as well.
+Hailstones and rain hit my face at the helm as the tow boat dragged Meander at speeds she had never known.
+I knew I would be facing a big repair bill when we landed.
+But the good news was that we’d be landing at one of the most charming towns on the ICW—dog-friendly Georgetown.

 Happy Thoughts About Georgetown